Home | Contact | Testimonials | Client list | Articles/links | FAQ | Newsletters | Fine art | Video site

 Copyright and ownership of images remains with the photographer unless transferred in writing.

-I have been shooting digitally for eight years.
-I can still use film, but the great majority of my work is now done digitally.
+I have been shooting digitally since the early 1980s.
 I use high resolution Canon digital cameras, and have full post production capabilities.
 I maintain the highest professional workflow standards to produce sharp, clean, colorful digital files that will give you outstanding reproduction in print or electronic form.
 Images are captured in raw mode and color corrections and retouching are made in 16 bit mode to provide the highest possible quality.
-Images are delivered digitally via ftp or on CD/DVD in Tiff format.
+Images are delivered digitally via WeTransfer or your preferred method.

 Are you a location or studio photographer?